 Similarly, CBD-rich strains or CBD oils without psychoactive effects are known to relieve physical pain and discomfort.
 In combination, the two cannabinoids can even have a synergistic effect through the so-called ‘entourage effect’.
 Different combinations will be more or less beneficial for individual patients, as each ECS or endocannabinoid system is unique.
 The bottom line is that cannabis can be used as an effective treatment.
 We are not the only ones who say this.
 The 2017 report of the National Academies of Sciences, Engineering and Medicine (NASEM) confirms this.

 Marijuana inhaled through a joint or vaporizer provides almost immediate relief.
 Edible cannabis products may be better for persistent pain where a longer-lasting effect is needed.

 THE LAST WORD ON CANNABIS AND BACK PAIN

+Can cannabis help with back pain?
+You betcha!
 We’ve all seen how Nate Diaz donned his CBD vaporizer and suffered another defeat at the hands of Conor McGregor.
 Even NFL players think twice about giving their backs a dose of Toradol.
 Players like Eben Britton explain their point of view, and famous people take that message to the world.
 As a result, cannabis has become established and widespread in North America as a painkiller.

 Hopefully, sooner or later, European legislators will come to the same conclusion.
 Outside the Netherlands, Germany, Italy and Spain, all European back pain sufferers can only experiment with CBD products for relief.
 But what they really need is access to the full spectrum of cannabinoids found in the cannabis plant.